Create partnerships

-Together with the institutions and citizens of our partner countries in Africa and the Middle East, we want to bring about change.
-To do so we draw on the know-how and experience of the most suitable government departments, research centres, universities, agencies, donors, NGOs, businesses or other organisations to enhance the impact and relevance of our activities.
+We want to bring about change together with the institutions and citizens of our partner countries in Africa and the Middle East.
+We call on the know-how and experience of the most suitable public services, research centres, universities, NGOs, businesses, development agencies, donors and other organisations to enhance the impact and relevance of our activities.

-Therefore, Enabel enters into strategic partnerships with public, private and civil society actors, using each other’s competitive advantage and respecting everyone’s principles and uniqueness to collectively achieve more sustainable results.
+Therefore, Enabel enters into strategic partnerships with the public and private sector and with civil society actors, using each other’s competitive advantage and respecting everyone’s principles and uniqueness to collectively achieve more sustainable results.

 Public partnerships

 Many government agencies have unique competences that are hard to find on the market.
-Enabel’s commitment to implementing governmental cooperation is centred on the public institutions of our partner countries; exchanging with peers in the context of a development project is of great value.
+Strengthening the public institutions of our partner countries is central in the governmental cooperation implemented by Enabel.
+To that end, exchanging with peers in the context of a development project is of great value.
 Like a broker Enabel provides the context, relationships and follow-up for expertise that is often found only in public institutions.

 Civil society partnerships

-Enabel recognises the added value of the close ties that non-governmental organisations have with local civil society to support the relevance and impact of its interventions, because of their specific expertise in certain areas/niches, within their non-governmental mandate and as civil society actors in a human-rights based approach.
+Enabel acknowledges the added value of Belgian non-governmental organisations’ close ties with local civil society.
+Enabel’s actions can be more relevant and achieve greater impact thanks to their specific expertise in certain areas and within their non-governmental mandate as civil society actors in a human-rights based approach.

 Strategic partnerships with Belgian, local and international civil society actors allow – within the priorities of Belgian Development Cooperation – for a better informed, longer-term, more structural and complementary pursuit of shared development objectives.